ChilliCream/graphql-platform/website/src/docs/hotchocolate/v11/defining-a-schema/extending-types.md

 Type extensions are especially useful if we want to modify third-party types, such as types that live in a separate assembly and are therefore not directly modifiable by us.

-> ⚠️ Note: Type extensions do not produce the [extend type syntax that GraphQL offers](http://spec.graphql.org/draft/#sec-Object-Extensions), since it would unnecessarily complicate the resulting schema.
+> Warning: Type extensions do not produce the [extend type syntax that GraphQL offers](http://spec.graphql.org/draft/#sec-Object-Extensions), since it would unnecessarily complicate the resulting schema.
 Instead, Hot Chocolate's type extensions are directly merged with the original type definition to create a single type at runtime.

 # Object Types